magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 For details. please [watch this video](https://www.youtube.com/watch?v=9ncNA6Co2Nk&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb&index=70)

-## Safety in modern C++ and how to teach it

-You should 100% use smart pointers if you are doing serious work

-## Precompiled Headers in C++

-Look to 7:07

 ## Dynamic Casting in C++

 If we force type casting a `Enemy` class to `Player` and access its data (funcions, variables) that is unique to `Player`, the program will probablly crash.